garetroy/TeamBuilder2.0/README.md

 This is a project to develop a TeamBuilder application.
-Authors include: Garett Roberts, Alister Maguire <Insert names here>
+Authors include: Garett Roberts, Alister Maguire, Jared Paeschke <Insert names here>